uraimo/SwiftyGPIO/README.md

 ## Summary

-This library provides an easy way to interact with digital GPIOs and use SPI interfaces with Swift on Linux.
-You'll be able to configure a port attributes (direction,edge,active low) and read/write the current GPIO value.
-And you will also be able to use the SPI interfaces provided by your board or a software big-banging SPI.
+This library provides an easy way to interact external sensors and devices using digital GPIOs and SPI interfaces with Swift on Linux.

+You'll be able to configure port attributes (direction,edge,active low), read/write the current GPIO values and use the SPI interfaces provided by your board or a software big-banging SPI to drive external displays or more complex sensors.

-It's built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.
+The library is built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.

 **Since version 0.8 SwiftyGPIO targets Swift 3.0, for Swift 2.x [refer to the specific branch](https://github.com/uraimo/SwiftyGPIO/tree/swift-2.2) for sources and documentation.**